tymonaghan/learning-git/README.md

 ---
 still a bit confused about diff, test number 3
 ---
 Lets try this one more time...
+OK but seriously, will diff work now?